nostrumbiodiscovery/pele_platform/docs/build_docs/source/installation/index.rst

     export SCHRODINGER=/path/to/schoringer/20XX/

-    Licenses must be in /path/to/PELE-1.X/licenses/.
-Other non-default paths can be specifed via input.yaml flag with the filed license: /path/to/licenses/folder/
+    Licenses must be under /path/to/PELE-1.X/licenses/.
+Other non-default paths can be specifed via input.yaml flag. i.e license: /path/to/licenses/folder/